ankitects/faqs/src/the-2021-scheduler.md

 ### Filtered decks

-Filtered decks with rescheduling disabled now show 4 buttons - the provided delay applies to the Again button, and Hard/Good will use 1.5x and 2x the provided delay.
-Easy will remove the card.
+Filtered decks with rescheduling disabled show 4 answer buttons.
+You can configure a time delay for each button.
+Setting this delay to 0 makes a button remove the card from the deck.

+In earlier versions, a single delay was provided for Again.
+Hard used 1.5x the provided delay, whereas Good used 2x of the delay.
+Easy removed the card.

 ## Add-ons and custom scheduling